velijv/yeelight-icons/README.md

 ## Icons

 Made for what I have at home.
-Place an order for a new yeelight icon by sending me the light. 😉
+Place an order for a new yeelight icon by sending me the device. 😉

 <table>
   <tr>